codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Here is an example of the payload of an ID token issued by Codefresh as the OIDC provider with a combination of standard and custom claims.

 As you can see, the `sub` claim concatenates several of the custom claims for the Git trigger in this example.
-For examples of sample claims based on trigger types, see [Create trust and configure claims for Codefresh OIDC identity provider](#step-2-create-trust-and-configure-claims-for-codefresh-oidc-identity-provider).

 ```json
 {